Kenneth Lau: Property

 According to his July 2020 declaration of interest, he owns more than 400 pieces of land throughout Hong Kong.
 In addition to the Hong Kong Jockey Club, the declaration lists him as a member of other organisations such as the Mission Hills Golf Club, Gold Coast Yacht and Country Club, and the Hong Kong Golf Club.

 In 2021, police in Lung Kwu Tan seized 10 speedboats and a record 57 engines, both used for illegal smuggling, in a 100,000 sqft warehouse belonging to a company owned by Lau and his family.

 According to Lau's January 2022 declaration of assets, he owns properties and land in Hong Kong, as well as land in Wuhan and Huizhou.
 He also declared shares in 105 companies, ranging from moneylending businesses to catering businesses.

 In August 2022, his latest declaration of assets specified that he owns 456 plots of land in New Territories and 7 residential units in Tuen Mun for "self-use".
 He owns an additional 8 residential units in Hong Kong, for a total of 15 residential units, along with 5 commercial properties.

+In August 2023, Lau's declaration of assets also showed he owned empty factory land in Hubei and Guangdong.